Explore-AI/udt-clean-water-toolkit/README.md

 ### 2.3 RESTful API apps

 The `api_fastapi` and `api_drf` are two independent applications.
-They provide the same functionality.
+They provide similar functionality but use different frameworks.

 #### api_fastapi